Axway/amplify-central/content/en/docs/connect_manage_environ/connect_azure_gateway/_index.md

 Azure Event Hubs is a big data streaming platform and event ingestion service.
 Refer to <https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about>.

-To create an Azure Event Hub, it is first required to create an Event Hubs namespace.
+To create an Azure Event Hub, it is first required to create an event hubs namespace.
 For that, go to Azure Portal and select the \[Event Hubs] service.
-Then create the Event Hubs namespace.
+Then create the event hubs namespace.
 Select the appropriate Azure subscription and resource group where this namespace will be available.
-Be sure to create the Event Hubs namespace in the same region as your API Management service.
+Be sure to create the event hubs namespace in the same region as your API Management service.
 For the pricing, we recommend the Standard one.
-When creating the Event Hubs namespace, Azure will automatically attach to it an access policy.
+When creating the event hubs namespace, Azure will automatically attach to it an access policy.
 We recommend you keep the default values provided.

-Once the namespace is created, you can add an Event Hub to this namespace.
+Once the namespace is created, you can add an event hub to this namespace.

-Once the Event Hub is created, you can also optionally create an additional consumer group alongside the `$Default` consumer group.
+Once the event hub is created, you can optionally create an additional consumer group alongside the `$Default` consumer group.
 Refer to <https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-about> or <https://learn.microsoft.com/en-us/azure/event-hubs/event-hubs-features#consumer-groups> regarding explanation and configuration.

 Remember the following when creating the Azure Event Hub, as you'll need the information for the Traceability Agent configuration:

 * **Event Hubs namespace name**
 * **Event Hub name**
-* **policy name** attached to the Event Hubs namespace (RootManageSharedAccessKey by default)
+* **policy name** attached to the event hubs namespace (RootManageSharedAccessKey by default)
 * **policy primary or second key**

 ### Creating Azure diagnostic settings

-The Azure diagnostic settings will link the Resource group to the Event Hub.
+The Azure diagnostic settings will link the resource group to the event hub.

 To create a diagnostic setting:

 1. Go to Azure portal, open your resource group and open the Monitoring / Diagnostic settings page.
 2. Add a diagnostic setting and give it a name.
 3. Select the **GatewayLogs** and **Stream to an event hub** options.
-The **Stream to event hub** option requires the previous information from Event Hubs namespace and Event Hub name.
+The **Stream to event hub** option requires the previous information from event hubs namespace and event hub name.
 4. Save your changes.

-Azure is now ready to register your API traffic to the Event Hub.
+Azure is now ready to register your API traffic to the event hub.

 ### Configuring API Azure monitoring